Polyamory in the News

 Do psychedelics make people more open to polyamory?
 That topic is very much not on the research agenda at the moment, in fact it’s barely discussed.
 MAPS and other campaigners want to avoid all the controversies of the 1960s, and to show that psychedelics save marriages, strengthen the military, boosts the economy, and so on.
 The overlap between psyc… [paywall]

-Much as I'm partial to psychedelics, mixing this mix is mental-health explosive.
+Much as I'm partial to psychedelics, mixing this mix is a mental-health explosive.
 Standard procedure in responsible psychedelic guiding and tripsitting, professional or amateur, is the agreement "No sexual contact during the session, except [maybe] between long-established partners."

 This is for hard reasons.
 The 1960s counterculture, for instance, was famously lax about this mix, sometimes leading to emotional wreckage and the formation of abusive cults.